ElishaBentzi/E-Nation/docs/en/Social-Pact-Constitution-English.rst

 ~~~
 Majority is assumed progressively:
 -  13 years = Majority to be a citizen (with the approval of the parents) and receive the punishments for the crimes committed.
--  16 years = Majority for emancipation under the approval of parents and to vote, except for drugs, prostitution, arms, drugs, alcohol and cigarettes among others.
+-  16 years = Majority for emancipation under the approval of parents and to vote.
+Except for choose medications, prostitution, weapons, drugs, alcohol and cigarettes.
 -  18 years = Majority except for strong drugs and weapons.
 -  21 years = Complete Majority.
 At age 21, brain development is over.

 35.
 ~~~
 The commercialization of drugs is accepted but it is not publicly promoted and its negative effects will be well explained in the commercial chain.
-In the educational system soft drugs such as alcohol and cigarettes are explained as of 13 years old and strong drugs are explained at 16 years of age.
+In the educational system the effects are explained, as of 13 years old soft drugs such as alcohol and cigarettes, at 16 years of age strong drugs.

 36.
 ~~~